MrLoydHD/eShop/README.md

 - **Performance Analysis**: Detailed timing information for each operation
 - **Security Integration**: Works with the data masking implementation to protect sensitive data

-For more information on the Jaeger implementation, see the [monitoring details documentation](docs/eshop-monitoring-details.md).
+For more information on the Jaeger implementation, see the [Comprehensive Observability Implementation Report](docs/comprehensive-observability-report.md).

 ## Load Testing the Application